Governance & Sustainability

 Remuneration

-The Board reviews the overall remuneration of executive and non-executive directors at regular intervals to attract and retain directors with the relevant experience and expertise.
+The Board reviews the overall remuneration of executive and non-executive directors at intervals to attract and retain directors with the relevant experience and expertise.

 The Managing Director’s remuneration is determined after taking into account his duties and responsibilities as Managing Director of PPB, his roles in various capacities in the main business units, and the Group’s performance for the year.
 For non-executive directors, the remuneration reflects their roles and responsibilities, and the recommendation thereof is a matter for the Board as a whole subject to shareholders’ approval.